Fiona-J-W/simple_logger/README.md

 and therefore attempts to have very simple code implementing only things that are really needed, so that it can easily be reviewed.

-**If you want advanced features, highly optimized code, or similar things, changes are that another library would serve you better!**
+**If you want advanced features, highly optimized code or the ability to log from more than one thread, changes are that another library would serve you better!**

 Status